 - How can Edublox help?

-Most children look forward to learning to read, a process whereby they learn to transform what are essentially abstract squiggles on a page into meaningful letters, then sounds, then words, and then entire sentences and paragraphs.
+Most children look forward to learning to read, a process whereby they learn to transform abstract squiggles on a page into meaningful letters, then sounds, then words, and then entire sentences and paragraphs.
 Reading represents a code: specifically, an alphabetic code.
-A great number of children are able to break the code after a year of instruction.
+Most children can break the code after a year of instruction.
 For at least one in five children, however, the experience is very different.

-For them, reading, which seems to come effortlessly for others, appears to be beyond their grasp.
+For them, reading, which comes effortlessly for others, is beyond their grasp.
 These children, who understand the spoken word and love to listen to stories, struggle to decipher the same words when they are written on a page.
-They read slowly and haltingly, and words that they read correctly in one sentence may be misread in a subsequent sentence.
+They read slowly and haltingly, and words they read correctly in one sentence may be misread in a subsequent sentence.
 Reading aloud may be particularly painful.
-Eventually they grow frustrated and disappointed.
+Eventually, they grow frustrated and disappointed.

 In the classroom, reading is king; it is essential for academic success.
 Teachers, witnessing the gap between good and poor readers widening, may wonder what they or these children might be doing wrong.
-Parents, knowing that reading problems have consequences all across development including into adult life, question themselves, feeling alternately guilty and angry.
+Parents, knowing that reading problems have consequences across development, including adult life, question themselves, feeling alternately guilty and angry.

 How does one identify a reading problem?